webplatform/docs-wpd/Community/Meetings/General/index.md

 ALSO: Fellowships, interships, mentoring programs for students: GSoC: we got rejected (explicitly not for documentation).
 But w3c did get approved.
 Shepazu will follow up.

 Media Wiki has a mentoring program, can we add our project to their list?
 Julee will follow up.
+(DONE)

 ====TOPIC: status of table styles====